-The Part III examination is designed to determine whether a candidate's knowledge and clinical skills are adequate for safe, unsupervised practice.
-The Part III examination samples the candidate's clinical skills in evaluating, diagnosing, and treating patients.
+The Part III examination samples the candidate's clinical skills in evaluating, diagnosing and treating patients.
 Examples of the application of knowledge may be measured through photographs, radiographs and case presentations.
+Part III is the final step in the APMLE examination process, and successful completion of all Parts are required to adequately demonstrate the ability to practice podiatric medicine with skill and safety in an unsupervised setting.

+Exam Eligibility Requirements

-Exam eligibility requirements Any candidates starting the NBPME's APMLE examinations after January 1, 2010, must take and pass the exams in sequential order.
+Any candidates starting the NBPME's APMLE examinations after January 1, 2010, must take and pass the exams in sequential order.
 The Part I examination must be taken and passed before the Part II examinations may be taken.
 Likewise, the Part II examinations must be taken and passed before the Part III examination may be taken.

-This test sequence policy does not apply to or affect candidates who have taken any NPME exam (whether Part, Part II or Part III) prior to January 1, 2010.
-If you did take any exam prior to January 1, 2010, you must still pas Parts I and II before applying for Part III.
-Beginning with the Class of 2015, there are two components to the Part II examination: the Part II written and the Part II CSPE.
+This examination sequence policy does not apply to or affect candidates who have taken any NPME exam (whether Part, Part II or Part III) prior to January 1, 2010.
+If you did take any exam prior to January 1, 2010, you must still pass Parts I and II before applying for Part III.

+Beginning with the Class of 2015, excluding the Class of 2016, and continuing with the class of 2017, there are two components to the Part II examination: the Part II written and the Part II CSPE.
 Candidates must pass the Part II written examination and the Part II CSPE before the Part III examination can be taken.
 Additionally, candidates must meet certain eligibility requirements prior to taking each examination.

-To be initially eligible to take the Part I examination , a candidate must be confirmed as a currently enrolled, second-year student by the dean of an accredited podiatric medical school as listed with the Council on Podiatric Medical Education of the American Podiatric Medical Association.
-To be initially eligible to take the Part II written examination , a candidate must have passed the Part I examination and be confirmed as a currently enrolled second-semester fourth-year student by the dean of an accredited podiatric medical school as listed with the Counil on Podiatric Medical Education of the American Podiatric Medical Association.
-To be initially eligible to take the Part II CSPE , a candidate must have passed the Part I examination and be confirmed as a currently enrolled as a fourth- year student by the dean of an accredited podiatric medical school as listed with the Council on Podiatric Medical Education of the American Podiatric Medical Association.
+To be initially eligible to take the Part I examination, a candidate must be confirmed as a currently enrolled, second-year student by the dean of an accredited podiatric medical school as listed with the Council on Podiatric Medical Education of the American Podiatric Medical Association.

+To be initially eligible to take the Part II written examination, a candidate must have passed the Part I examination and be confirmed as a currently enrolled, second-semester fourth-year student by the dean of an accredited podiatric medical school as listed with the Council on Podiatric Medical Education of the American Podiatric Medical Association.

+To be initially eligible to take the Part II CSPE, a candidate must have passed the Part I examination and be confirmed as a currently enrolled as a fourth-year student by the dean of an accredited podiatric medical school as listed with the Council on Podiatric Medical Education of the American Podiatric Medical Association.
 Candidates who completed their fourth year prior to 2015 are not eligible to take the Part II CSPE.

-To be initially eligible to take the Part II CSPE , a candidate must have passed the Part I examination and be confirmed as a currently enrolled as a fourth-year student by the dean of an accredited podiatric medical school as listed with the Council on Podiatric Medical Education of the American Podiatric Medical Association.
-Candidates who completed their fourth year prior to 2015 are not eligible to take the Part II CSPE.
+To be initially eligible to take the Part III examination, a candidate must have passed the Part I and Part II examinations, including, where applicable, both Part II written examination and the Part II CSPE.
+A candidate must also receive authorization from the state board participating in the Part III program that will issue the license the candidate is seeking.

+For all exams, once a candidate has been deemed eligible to take a particular APMLE exam, the candidate will remain eligible to take the exam.

-Scheduling and registration process
+Scheduling and Registration Process